JetBrains/kotlin/MULTIPLATFORM.md

     ├── build.gradle
     └── settings.gradle

-Now we have a basic structure of the project and can proceed to implementing of the multiplatform library.
+Now we have the basic structure of the project and can proceed to implement the multiplatform library.

 ### 2. Multiplatform library

-We need to add buildscript dependencies to be able to use Kotlin plugins for Gradle in our build.
-Open `build.gradle` in the `greeting` directory and put into it the following snippet:
+We need to add buildscript dependencies to be able to use the Kotlin plugins for Gradle in our build.
+Open the `build.gradle` in the `greeting` directory and put the following snippet into it:

     // Set up a buildscript dependency on the Kotlin plugin. buildscript {